The National Colleges Initiative is supported by:

 The National College of Hypnosis and Psychotherapy (NCHP) has been offering respected, evidence-based and independently accredited psychotherapy (including specialist clinical hypnosis) training since 1977.
 Importantly, it is an organisational member of the UK Council for Psychotherapy, which is overseen by the Professional Standards Authority – the watchdog for all mainstream medical, dental, social care, nursing, midwifery and many other clinical organisations in the UK.

-The National College of Clinical Mindfulness trains qualified clinicians, and those hoping to take up working in the health professions, in the clinical applications of mindfulness-based interventions.
+The National College of Applied & Clinical Mindfulness trains qualified clinicians, and those hoping to take up working in the health professions, in the clinical applications of mindfulness-based interventions.

 Named for the same man who is honoured in the title of The ELK-Health Foundation, this college is quietly fuelling a revolution in the delivery of talking therapies and mindfulness-based interventions.